odestry/workflows/README.md

-# workflows
+# Workflows

-A curated list of Github actions for Shopify.
+> A curated list of Github actions for Shopify.